 Self-identify as Indigenous

-If you self-identify as Indigenous, you can work with an experienced WCAT team member called a Navigator.
+If you self-identify as Indigenous, you can work with a WCAT team member called a Navigator.
 It’s up to you whether you’d like this option.

 How self-identification information is used

-Indigenous self-identification information remains private and is stored in WCAT’s secure client information system.
+Indigenous self-identification information remains private.
+It is stored in WCAT’s secure client information system.
 It’s protected under the Freedom of Information and Protection of Privacy Act.

 Work with a Navigator to tell your story

-- Work with Indigenous parties to build a relationship of trust that’s culturally appropriate
+- Work with Indigenous parties to create a culturally appropriate relationship

-- Offer assistance throughout the entire appeal process – making sure that cultural sensitivities are respected
+- Provide information through the entire appeal process, ensuring that cultural sensitivities are respected

-- Use a culturally relevant approach to remove barriers and make sure that Indigenous parties have full and fair access to justice
+- Help remove barriers so that parties have full and fair access to justice

 Ask to work with a Navigator anytime during the appeal process